 | Comparison of Propane Refrigerators | Function of Propane Refrigerators

 The ammonia refrigeration cooling system which is also known as an absorption cooling system was first discovered in 1824 by Micheal Faraday who tried to liquefy gases which, among them was an ammonia gas.
 This experiment was used in taking ammonia vapor in a glass tube with silver chloride in it and allowing it to absorb in the silver chloride powder.
 He then heated the chloride -ammonia mixture and watched the ammonia liquid evaporate out of the silver chloride and become cold.

 This experiment later was the birth of the ammonia absorption cooling systems [HEREAFTER CALLED PROPANE REFRIGERATORS].
 There has been much advancement in the understanding of this type of refrigeration in our time and age.
-There is also not much information given on this type of refrigeration until the early 1930's when the SERVEL propane refrigerators were invented.
+There is also not much LP fridge history given until the early 1930's when the SERVEL propane refrigerators were invented.